What is pruritus?

-The medical term for itch is pruritus.
+Pruritus is the medical term for itch.
 Itch is an unpleasant sensation on the skin that provokes the desire to rub or scratch the area to obtain relief.
 Itch can cause discomfort and frustration; in severe cases it can lead to disturbed sleep, anxiety and depression.
 Constant scratching to obtain relief can damage the skin (excoriation, lichenification) and reduce its effectiveness as a major protective barrier.

 What causes pruritus?

-There are numerous causes of pruritus.
-They can be classified under 5 main headings as follows:
+Causes of pruritus can be classified under 5 main headings as follows:

 Systemic causes of pruritus